kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---

-## From Framework Specialists to Systems Engineers
+## From Framework Specialists to Systems Engineers { #specialists-to-systems-engineers }

 For years, job descriptions have often listed frameworks as if they were professions: five years of Spring, three years of Hibernate, two years of Kafka.
 But years of tool exposure do not necessarily equal systems understanding.
 The better question is whether the engineer can reason from first principles when the abstraction leaks.